Easy Cranberry Bran Muffins

 - 1 1/4 cups all-purpose flour

-- Combine All Bran cereal, cranberry sauce, eggs, wheat germ, and vegetable oil together in a large bowl.
-Allow to stand a few minutes, so that the dry ingredients soak up the moisture.
+- Combine All-Bran cereal, cranberry sauce, eggs, wheat germ, and vegetable oil together in a large bowl.
+Allow it to stand for a few minutes so that the dry ingredients soak up the moisture.

 - In a separate bowl, combine flour and baking powder.

 - Add dry ingredient mixture to moistened ingredients.
 Stir until just combined.

 - Portion batter into 12 greased muffin cups (or use paper liners).
 The batter will be pretty stiff.
-Bake at 400 degrees for 18-20 minutes.
+Bake at 400°F for 18 to 20 minutes.

 - Tops should just barely begin to brown.

 Super Cran-Walnut Bran Muffins (24 muffins)

 In this enhanced variation, the addition of nuts, seeds, extra cranberries, and cinnamon really makes these super tasty—they also add extra protein and fiber.

 I have also used chopped almonds when I was out of walnuts.
 If you wanted to add ground flax seed, that would be another nutritional boost.